-Galileo project images on NSSDC Photo Gallery
+Galileo project images on NSSDCA Photo Gallery

-Many of the images taken by Galileo of Jupiter and its satellites are available on NSSDC's Photo Gallery.
+Many of the images taken by Galileo of Jupiter and its satellites are available on NSSDCA's Photo Gallery.
 The pages are available via the Photo Gallery's Galileo image index or from the Photo Gallery's Jupiter page.

 Europa 11 flyby timeline

 The following timeline is a list of different events which will occur beginning with the official start of the Europa 11 (the number actually refers to the Galileo orbit number) encounter and proceding until the day of the primary mission.
 The times are given in Universal Time (UTC) of the event at the spacecraft.